byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 correlate_eigenmodes
 ```

-[`DifferentialEquations`](@ref) may be used to find a steady state or time marching
+[`DifferentialEquations`](https://github.com/SciML/DifferentialEquations.jl) may be used to
-solution.
-To facilitate these analyses, this package provides the following specialized
+find a steady state or time marching solution.
+To facilitate these analyses, this package
-constructors for `ODEFunction` and `DAEFunction`.
+provides the following specialized constructors for `ODEFunction` and `DAEFunction`.

 ```@docs
-ODEFunction
-DAEFunction
+Aeroelasticity.SciMLBase.ODEFunction(model::CoupledModel, p0)
+Aeroelasticity.SciMLBase.DAEFunction(model::CoupledModel)
 ```

-## Built-In Models and Couplings

-This package comes with a set of predefined models and coupling functions which may be
+## Aeroelasticity

+The primary intended purpose of the coupling methodology presented in this package
+is to faciltate constructing aeroelastic systems.
+To this end, a number of aerodynamic
+and structural models have been implemented in this package which may be used to construct
-used with the [`CoupledModel`](@ref) constructor.
-Each model is defined as a callable
+various aeroelastic models.
+Each model is defined as a callable struct, with a calling
-struct, with a calling signature that matches the format expected by the [`CoupledModel`](@ref)
+signature that matches the format expected by the [`CoupledModel`](@ref) constructor.
+For
-constructor.
-For more details about each of these models or couplings, see the relevant
+more details about the theoretical background behind each model, we refer readers to the
-pages in the documentation.
+relevant pages of the documentation.
+For more details about how to use these models to
+construct aeroelastic systems, see the examples.